Kivike/nlp-project/correlation_analysis.md

 for variable in variables:
     values[variable] = values_normally_distributed(df, variable)

-smallest = min(values, key=values.get) # type: str
+largest = max(values, key=values.get) # type: str

-print('Smallest significance on variable {} with result {}'.format(smallest, values[smallest]))
+print('Largest significance on variable {} with result {}'.format(largest, values[largest]))

-if values[smallest] == 0:
+print('Null hypothesis: variable is normally distributed') if values[largest] > 0:
-    print('The null hypothesis can\'t be rejected on all variables, hence Spearman\'s method')
+    print('The null hypothesis can be rejected on some variables, hence Spearman\'s method')
 else:
-    print('The null hypothesis can be rejected on all variables, hence Pearson\'s method')
+    print('The null hypothesis can\'t be rejected on any variable, hence Pearson\'s method')

 ```

-    Smallest significance on variable review_count with result 3
+    Largest significance on variable review_count with result 3
+    Null hypothesis: variable is normally distributed
-    The null hypothesis can be rejected on all variables, hence Pearson's method
+    The null hypothesis can be rejected on some variables, hence Spearman's method

-As it can be seen from the results, the data is normally distributed.
-Thus, we should use Pearson's method for measuring correlation coeffecients.
+As it can be seen from the results, the data is not normally distributed.
+Thus, we should use Spearman's method for measuring correlation coeffecients.

 This regression analysis is trying to find correlation between two (or more) variables.
 Logically, the correlation between variables can be either positive or negative.
 The intepretation of correlation goes somewhat like this: